War Zone (group)

-War Zone is a now-defunct West coast rap supergroup consisting of Goldie Loc, MC Eiht, and Kam.
-They made their debut on Snoop Dogg's Tha Blue Carpet Treatment; after being unable to find them deals as separate artists, Snoop Dogg suggested they become a group, and started production on their album.
+War Zone was a West coast rap supergroup consisting of Goldie Loc, MC Eiht, and Kam.
+They made their debut on Snoop Dogg's Tha Blue Carpet Treatment (2006); after being unable to find them deals as separate artists, Snoop Dogg suggested they become a group, and started production on their album.
 According to Goldie Loc, the group has recorded about 13 tracks for a debut album.
 However, after time passed without finding a distribution deal, the group's various members parted to work on separate projects.